bluebird75/luaunit/README.md

     sudo python doit.py install

-Edit `install()` for Lua version and installation directory if that fails.
+If that fail, edit the function `install()` in the file `doit.py` to adjust the Lua version and installation directory.
 It uses, by default, Linux paths that depend on the version.

 ### History